kenhkan/morrison/README.md

 ### IP handling

-There is a lot of state in an FBP program.
-An IP is a file so it's exposed to the shared state called the filesystem.
+An IP is saved as a file on the filesystem.

-These files are by nature temporary.
 IP files are set to read-only so that it's immutable.
 This is in line with FBP philosophy that once an IP is created, it exists with its own lifetime, until destroyed.

 A potentially frustrating problem is that of memory leak.
 A process that receives a lot of IPs but do not drop them in a long-running program can be problematic.
-Vyzzi does not attempt to solve this potential problem since it has been a long tradition in the FBP community to require components to drop IPs when they are not needed.
+Vyzzi does not attempt to solve this problem since it has been a long tradition in the FBP community to require components to explicitly drop IPs when they are not needed.

 In Vyzzi, the wrapper around an FBP-unaware program automatically drop received